com-480-data-visualization/data-vizviz/README.md

 | Version control & CI/CD | GitHub Pages (auto‑deploy from main) |
 | Data format | Pre‑aggregated JSON files (loaded via fetch()) |

-> No D3.js or Python are required for Milestone 2 – the stack is deliberately lightweight.

----

 ## What each tool does and why we use it